Find Affordable College Courses

 182 Yearly Graduations

 Florida Gulf Coast University comes in at #18 on our list of the most popular colleges offering bachelor's degrees in health studies.
 Roughly 15,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,191 per year, while in-state graduate students, on average, pay $6,974 per year.
-For the 2020-2021 academic year, 182 bachelor's degrees were handed out to health studies majors at FGCU.
-About 80% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 182 people received their bachelor's degree in health studies from FGCU.
+Of these students, 82% were women and 42% were members of underrepresented racial-ethnic groups.

 #19